10 Things to Look for in a Senior Care Agency

 6. Interview a Caregiver

 Talk with staff members who may be providing the care for your loved one.
 Ask about their backgrounds and what they like and dislike about their job.
 Ask them their opinions on the agency.
-Ask if there is much turnover and if there is, why?
+Ask if there are many turnovers and if there is, why?
 Happy workers are good workers.
 You don’t want to hire an agency when the staff seems unhappy with their jobs.

 While speaking with the agency representative, ask how the agency managements evaluate their staff.
 Do supervisors drop in occasionally to monitor their employee’s work?
 Is the family given an evaluation?
 Is the senior citizen asked to provide feedback?
 Ask how often caregivers are evaluated.
 If you would rather your parent or loved one not be asked to assess the employees, this is the time to make that known.